phl28/stock-app/README.md

 ## Developing

 Once you've created a project and installed dependencies with `npm install` (or `pnpm install` or `yarn`), start a development server:
+If you want to see the Postgres database, run `npm run db:studio` and it will be set up the Drizzle Studio which you can access and see the database.
+If you have made changes to the schema or the database, run `npm run db:push` to push those updates.
+Run `pipenv shell` to create the virtual environment and get all the dependencies in the pipfile.
+Run `exit` to exit the virtual environment.

 ## Building